Welcome

 system.

-#![allow(unused)] fn main() { extern crate bevy; use bevy::prelude::*; #[derive(Resource)] struct AudioAssets { lasers: Handle<AudioSource>, } fn load_assets( mut commands: Commands, asset_server: Res<AssetServer>, // ... ) { commands.insert_resource(AudioAssets { lasers: asset_server.load("lasers.wav"), }); // ... } }
+#![allow(unused)] fn main() { extern crate bevy; use bevy::prelude::*; #[derive(Resource)] pub struct AudioAssets { pub laser: Handle<AudioSource>, } fn load_assets( mut commands: Commands, asset_server: Res<AssetServer>, // ... ) { commands.insert_resource(AudioAssets { laser: asset_server.load("laser.wav"), }); // ... } }

 The build-in type for audio is AudioSource